 asiago, for example; be sure to sample before salting, as some cheeses

-have more salt than others.
+contain more salt than others.

 Garlic Scape Hummus

-2 cans of chick peas (garbanzos) drained
+2 cans of chick peas (garbanzos), drained

 1 cup sesame seeds or tahini